 For a better understanding of the procedure, we’ll explore the stages in detail below.

 Step 1: Grievance hearing

 1.1: As soon as the grievance is raised you should ask for further detail on the grievance in writing you should look to scheduling a formal meeting to discuss it without delay.

 1.3: Remind employees of their right to request a colleague (or trade union representative) accompany them to the grievance meeting.
 Remember, with the employee’s permission their companion can address the meeting and even ask questions relevant to the case.
 They can’t, however, answer questions on the employee’s behalf.

-1.5: While all relevant persons must endeavour to attend the grievance meeting, if an employee fails to attend the meeting without a valid reason or notice, it can proceed in their absence to avoid an unreasonable delay.
+1.5: all relevant persons must endeavour to attend the grievance meeting.
+But, if an employee fails to attend the meeting without a valid reason or notice, it can proceed in their absence to avoid an unreasonable delay.

 1.6: Encourage your staff to propose a resolution to their grievance.

 1.7: Sometimes, you’ll need extra time to conduct further investigation before deciding on the case.
 You may adjourn the meeting to a later date agreed upon by everyone in attendance.
 Most times, it’ll be as simple as listening to both sides of a story, in other cases, a full investigation may need to take place.
 During the investigation you may need to collect witness statements and conduct interviews.